HL7/davinci-ecdx/input/pagecontent/requesting-attachments-code.md

 In the following sections, A detailed look at an example *Solicited* attachment transaction illustrates how the Payer uses the CDex Task Attachment Request Profile to communicate the required data elements to the Provider and how they use the $submit-attachment to communicate the response back to the Payer.
 {: .bg-info}

 In this scenario, a Provider creates a claim and sends it to the Payer.
-The Payer reviews the claim and responds with a request for <span class="bg-success" markdown="1">supporting documentation/attachments</span><!-- new-content --> using the  CDex Attachment Request Profile.
+The Payer reviews the claim and responds with a request for supporting documentation/attachments using the  CDex Attachment Request Profile.
 The flow diagram for this transaction is shown in figure 3 below:

 {% include img.html img="cdex-request-attach-claim-flow.svg" caption="Figure 3: CDex Request Attachments for Claims Using Attachments Codes" %}